 “I deeply regret that my pursuit of an activity that I love and practice responsibly and legally resulted in the taking of this lion,”.
 Unfortunately for Walter, his past doesn’t help his case.

 Cecil’s death could be a very poignant moment in conservation history as Jimmy Kimmel suggests, ‘something good can come out of this’.
 But as the mob grew my concerns grew with it.
 Could this actually do more harm than good?
 Could the media be creating overtly hyper sanctimonious beliefs leaving little space for the counter argument?

 The media is very leading and reinforcing in its arguments.
-Depictions of terrorist attacks in Kenya deeply impacted conservation efforts and the media craze for Ebola impacted the whole of Africa and this incident is in fact already damaging Zimbabwe’s much needed tourism industry required as an alternative to hunting!
-Without tourism where will conservation turn to get the much needed cash?
+Depictions of terrorist attacks in Kenya deeply impacted conservation efforts and the media craze for Ebola impacted the whole of Africa and this incident is in fact already damaging Zimbabwe’s much-needed tourism industry required as an alternative to hunting!
+Without tourism where will conservation turn to get the much-needed cash?
 It is sad but true, the tourism dollar standing on it own is not quite enough to sustain some conservation approaches.
-This is especially true today when poaching is heavily on the increase; the amount of park wardens and other poaching combating approaches will also need to increase requiring even more money.
+This is especially true today when poaching is heavily on the increase; the number of park wardens and other poaching combating approaches will also need to increase requiring even more money.

 My concern that the media has far too much power becomes clear when we all believe what we are told to believe…